geotools/geotools/docs/user/library/jdbc/faq.rst

   DataStore store =  DataStoreFinder.getDataStore(map);

-The specific "dbtype" marks the plugin you will use to communicate with the database.
+The specific ``dbtype`` marks the plugin you will use to communicate with the database.